 In partial consideration for Azimuth's execution and delivery of the purchase agreement for the facility, we paid to Azimuth \$100,000 in cash.
 We also paid \$35,000 of Azimuth's legal fees and expenses.
+All costs were charged to general and administrative expense as incurred.
 No additional legal fees incurred by Azimuth are payable by us in connection with any sale of shares to Azimuth.

-We also entered into a placement agent agreement with Reedland Capital Partners, in connection with the financing facility.
+In connection with this facility, we entered into a placement agent agreement with Reedland Capital Partners, or Reedland.
 We have agreed to pay Reedland, upon each sale of our common stock to Azimuth, a fee equal to 0.5% of the aggregate dollar amount of common stock purchased by Azimuth upon settlement of each such sale.